Your Cat Fleas Life-Cycle Begins!

 Properties where nothing has set foot in them for weeks or even months pose an unpleasant prospect.
 If infested cats have been present it is very bad.
 Open windows/cat flaps allow feral and/or untreated cats to enter and deposit fleas and flea eggs.

-The fleas will be hungry, crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.
+The fleas at this stage of the life-cycle will be hungry.
+They sart crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.